Dough: Types of dough

 Some dumpling and pasta doughs are similar enough that experts have difficulty distinguishing them, although dumpling is a very general category that overlaps with others like yeasted breads and batter biscuits.
 Varying the ratio of liquid and flour in a basic pasta dough may create a softer dough like that used for the German soup noodle spaetzle.
 Eggs are a very common addition to make the dough moist and easier to roll out.
 The dough can be filled or shaped various ways and boiled, baked, steamed or fried.

-Gluten free doughs like rice noodles and Japanese harusame noodles depend on the gelatinzation of starch for structure.